CENTER FOR SUSTAINABLE CITIES

 The History: The Center for Sustainable Cities was established in 1998 by a group of USC faculty from engineering, the natural and social sciences, urban planning, and environmental health sciences.
-In 2009, the Center was permanently transferred to the School of Policy, Planning and Development (SPPD, now named USC Sol Price School of Public Policy), where faculty from multiple disciplines collaborates on rigorous evidence-based research on issues of sustainability in metropolitan regions.
-USC Price boasts distinguished faculty with research strengths in urban planning, real estate development, transportation, metropolitan governance, public policy, environmental policy, engineering, and architecture.
+In 2009, the Center was transferred to the USC Sol Price School of Public Policy.
+In 2017, the Center joined the METRANS Transportation Center.
+The mission of METRANS is to solve transportation problems of large metropolitan regions through interdisciplinary research, education and outreach.

 The Partnership: To capitalize on this partnership, CSC will focus its research on sustainable land use.
 The connection between land use and transportation in metropolitan areas is vital for the future prospects of metropolitan areas.
 In its new home, the Center will benefit from collaboration with METRANS multi-disciplinary faculty already conducting research on urban mobility and integrated management of passenger and freight mobility systems.